handshake-org/hs-airdrop/README.md

 without a hard fork.
 If you are not in the airdrop tree, you can not be added to it retroactively.

-* Airdrop hashes are not "real" transactions and therefore they won't show up on transactions explorer.
-Observe your return address instead, as that will show the real transaction containing the airdrop.
+* Airdrop proofs are not relayed in the same way as normal transactions.
+Therefore, the hash returned by `sendrawairdrop` will not show up on most block explorers like a normal transaction hash.
+To track your airdrop, search for your wallet address instead.
+You will see a payment to your address included in the coinbase transaction of a block.

 ## Privacy